AndrewGuerrero/ng-caryll/content/effective_stl.md

 ```

 > The asumption of these two functions is that the strings are not internationalized.
 If this is a
-> concern, look towards `std::locale` and check appendix A for a solution.
+> concern, look at `std::locale`.

 ### Item 36: Understand the proper implementation of `copy_if`

 `copy_if` is not a STL algorithm.
-It is trival to implement, but it is also trivial to implement it
+It's trival to implement, but it's also trivial to implement it
 wrong.
 Below is the wrong implementation.

 ``` cpp